jumphone/BEER/README.md

 * We are developing new version at: https://github.com/jumphone/BEER/tree/master/LAB

+* BEER doesn't use "imputation" when combing scRNA-seq & scATAC-seq.

 # News:

 * June 2019 ( v0.1 ): Batch-effect removal enhancement with ComBat & BBKNN